Yue-0/SF-Tracker/src/real_world/README.md

 See [RoboRTS-Base](https://github.com/RoboMaster/RoboRTS-Base) to install the robot driver.

 You can also modify line 3 of [detection.launch](launch/detection.launch) and line 3 of [tracking.launch](launch/tracking.launch) to support your own bots.
-Your robot should subscribe to topic `\cmd_vel` as velocity control volume, with message type `geometry_msgs/Twist`.
+Your robot should subscribe to topic `/cmd_vel` as velocity control volume, with message type `geometry_msgs/Twist`.

 ### 2. Lidar Driver